Habeas corpus in the United States: Habeas corpus litigation after the September 11 attacks

 On September 29, the U.S. House and Senate approved the Military Commissions Act of 2006, a bill which suspended habeas corpus for any alien determined to be an "unlawful enemy combatant engaged in hostilities or having supported hostilities against the United States" by a vote of 65–34.
-(This was the result on the bill to approve the military trials for detainees; an amendment to remove the suspension of habeas corpus failed 48–51.)
 President Bush signed the Military Commissions Act of 2006 (MCA) into law on October 17, 2006.
 With the MCA's passage, the law altered the language from "alien detained ... at Guantanamo Bay":

 Except as provided in section 1005 of the Detainee Treatment Act of 2005, no court, justice, or judge shall have jurisdiction to hear or consider an application for a writ of habeas corpus filed by or on behalf of an alien detained by the United States who has been determined by the United States to have been properly detained as an enemy combatant or is awaiting such determination." §1005(e)(1), 119 Stat.
 2742.

-The Supreme Court ruled in Boumediene v.
-Bush that the MCA amounts to an unconstitutional encroachment on habeas corpus rights, and established jurisdiction for federal courts to hear petitions for habeas corpus from Guantanamo detainees tried under the Act.
-Under the MCA, the law restricted habeas appeals for only those aliens detained as enemy combatants, or awaiting such determination.
-Left unchanged was the provision that, after such determination is made, it is subject to appeal in federal courts, including a review of whether the evidence warrants the determination.
-If the status was upheld, then their imprisonment was deemed lawful; if not, then the government could change the prisoner's status to something else, at which point the habeas restrictions no longer applied.

-There is, however, no legal time limit which would force the government to provide a Combatant Status Review Tribunal hearing.
-Prisoners were, but are no longer, legally prohibited from petitioning any court for any reason before a CSRT hearing takes place.

-In January 2007, Attorney General Alberto Gonzales told the Senate Judiciary Committee that in his opinion: "There is no express grant of habeas in the Constitution.
-There's a prohibition against taking it away."
-He was challenged by Sen. Arlen Specter who asked him to explain how it is possible to prohibit something from being taken away, without first being granted.
-Robert Parry wrote in the Baltimore Chronicle & Sentinel: